 In the coming weeks you should keep an eye on the following items:

-- Keep watching the 10yr, it is inching closer to 3% and if there any positive develops on trade, it could cross over.
+- Keep watching the 10yr, it is inching closer to 3% and if there are any positive developments on trade, it could cross over.

 - There is some inflation data this week with PPI and CPI but unless there are any surprises, I would expect either to move the rates needle much.